Gallery - 1981 Trek 613 - Skip Echert

 the color "chestnut".
 The 613 is a Reynolds 531 main tube

-the sum of $125.
-At the time, I was looking for an all 531 Trek frame
+the time, I was looking for an all 531 Trek frame to build up into a

-to build up into a daily rider.
-I looked at this 613 but, after some
+daily rider.
+I looked at this 613 but, after some deliberation, decided

-deliberation, decided to wait for what I wanted.
-It was gone from the
+to wait for what I wanted.
+It was gone from the floor when I returned

-floor when I returned two weeks later, so I thought the decision was
+two weeks later, so I thought the decision was made for me.
+On a subsequent

-made for me.
-On a subsequent visit, it was back on the floor!
-(It had
+visit, it was back on the floor!
+(It had been put in storage to make

-I decided this was the bike for me.
-The paint is exceptionally good;
+for me.
+The paint is exceptionally good; it clearly had rested in a

-it clearly had rested in a garage or storage area for most of it's 21
+garage or storage area for most of its years.
+All parts were original

-years.
-All parts were original and the bearings showed virtually no
+and the bearings showed virtually no wear."

 "Now the bike has almost been totally reworked.